 Ed.S.
 Degree in Curriculum and Instructional Leadership

 New Degree Program: Applications are open now for the new Education Specialist degree in Curriculum and Instructional Leadership!
-Classes will begin in Spring 2021.
+Classes will begin in Fall 2021.

 In this Ed.S. program, students will enhance their leadership skills teaching best practices in communication, collaboration, and action-based research.
 Learn how to coach, mentor, consult, and evaluate effectively to facilitate continual improvement in teaching and learning methods.

 What are the career prospects for a graduate of the Education specialist program in curriculum and Instructional Leadership?

 Graduates of the specialist degree could hold positions such as district leaders for curriculum, teacher trainers, department heads, and any other leadership position that does not require an administrative certification.